How to Pin Apps to Windows 11 Taskbar

 This article explains how to pin application icons to the Windows 11 Taskbar from the Start Menu.

 Accessing applications from the Taskbar in Windows is quite convenient!
-It allows for quicker access to the apps you use most frequently, making it faster to launch them from the Taskbar rather than using the Windows Start menu or double-clicking their icons on the desktop.
+It allows for quicker access to the apps you use most frequently.
+You can launch them from the Taskbar rather than using the Windows Start menu or double-clicking their icons on the desktop.

 Similar to Windows 10 and earlier versions, Windows 11 allows users to pin their favorite app icons to the Taskbar for easy access.
 Adding your preferred apps to the Taskbar is simple, and we’ll guide you through the process.

-As mentioned before, pinning apps to the Taskbar in Windows 11 is simple and straightforward.
-The steps below outline how to do this.
+Pinning apps to the Taskbar in Windows 11 is simple and straightforward.
+Follow the steps below.

 To get started, open the Start menu by clicking the Start button or hitting the Windows key on your keyboard.
 When the Start menu opens, find the app you want to pin to the Taskbar.

-For the post, we will pin the Main apps to the Taskbar.
+For this example, we will pin the Main apps to the Taskbar.
 If you have recently used the app, it will appear under Recommended.
-Once you find the app, right-click the app’s icon and click Pin to the Taskbar, as highlighted below.
+Once you find the app, right-click the app’s icon and click Pin to the Taskbar, as shown below.

 On the Start menu, you won’t see all the apps on the computer.
-Click the All Apps button to show all apps, as highlighted below.
+Click the All Apps button to show all apps, as shown below.

 Apps are listed alphabetically.
 Scroll down the list until you find your favorite apps.